lasya-sr/PatternAnalysis-2025/recognition/Classifying Alzheimer's disease of ADNI brain dataset using GFNet/README.md

 When evaluated on the held-out ADNI test set, the trained GFNet model achieved a **test accuracy of 66.8% with a test loss of 1.068**.
 The confusion matrix indicates that the model correctly classified 2451 AD and 3572 NC samples, while misclassifying 2009 AD images as NC and 984 NC images as AD.
 The results reveal a noticeable performance gap between validation (92%) and test accuracy (~67%), suggesting a probability of overfitting to the training distribution.

-Several strategies were implemented to improve model accuracy, including data augmentation (flips, rotations, and normalization), hyperparameter tuning (varying learning rates, optimizers, and batch sizes).
-Regularization techniques such as dropout and weight decay, along with early stopping, were also applied to stabilize training and reduce overfitting.
-Despite these efforts, the model’s validation accuracy plateaued at 66.8%.
+Various measures were used to increase the accuracy of the models, such as data augmentation (flips, rotations and normalization), hyperparameter optimization (different learning rates, optimizers and batch sizes).
+The use of regularization methods like dropout and weight decay, increasing number of epochs, early stopping were also used to stabilize the training process and alleviate overfitting.
+The model, however, stopped at 66.8 percent validation accuracy.

 ![Confusion Matrix](figures/confusion_matrix.png)